linq2js/react-async-comp/README.md

 In the example above, we can use asynchronous data fetching code alongside rendering code.
 There are important rules to note:

-- Do not use any React hooks inside the React Async Component.
+- Do not use any React hooks inside the data loading function.
 - All component properties must be serializable.
 Accepted types include: Boolean, String, null, undefined, number, RegExp, Date, PlainObject, and Array.
 - RAC must be used in conjunction with the `Suspense` and `ErrorBoundary` components.